LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 `type`: in method definitions `type` provides a lookup for checking parameters and allows lookup of default parameters, which enables partial parameter specification and out of the box reverse compatibility.

-`method_labels`: shorthand method to specify methods by their labels, and include them in more than one simulation easily and reliably.
+`method_labels`: shorthand method to specify methods by their labels, and include them in more than one program or simulation easily and reliably.
 Used only in programs.

 ### Parameter File Formats

-LDAR-Sim includes a flexible input parameter mapper that accepts a variety of input parameter formats, choose the one that you like the best.
-Yaml[YAML](https://en.wikipedia.org/wiki/YAML) is the easiest to read for humans, allows inline comments, and is recommended.
+LDAR-Sim includes a flexible input parameter mapper that accepts a variety of input parameter formats.
+Choose the one that you like the best.
+[YAML](https://en.wikipedia.org/wiki/YAML) is the easiest to read for humans, allows inline comments, and is recommended.
 The following formats are accepted:

 - yaml files (extension = '.yaml' or '.yml')
 - json files (extension = '.json')